SeneKela/baby-cry-analyser/README.md

 ## 📖 Overview

-**CrySense AI** is a deep learning-based system designed to classify baby cries into five emotional categories, helping parents and caregivers understand what their baby needs.
+Cry Analyser is a deep learning-based system designed to classify baby cries into five emotional categories, helping parents and caregivers understand what their baby needs.
 Using audio analysis and convolutional neural networks, CrySense provides real-time predictions with confidence scores and actionable recommendations.

 ### 🎯 Cry Categories